 - On demand-You can issue a classify command in NerveCenter Client to classify one, several, or all nodes in the database. - Automatically-You can set up auto-classification in NerveCenter Administrator.
-Then, when NerveCenter adds nodes to its database (discovered from a trap, added from a platform such as OpenView Network Node Manager, or imported from another NerveCenter), any nodes without version information are classified at the highest possible level.
-NerveCenter does not attempt auto-classification for nodes that you add manually in Client.
+Then, when NerveCenter adds nodes to its database (discovered from a trap, added from a network management platform, or imported from another NerveCenter), any nodes without version information are classified at the highest possible level.
+NerveCenter does not attempt autoclassification for nodes that you add manually in Client.
 Refer to SNMP Auto and Manual Classification Settings in Managing NerveCenter for details about auto-classification.